OpenVidu/openvidu.io-docs/docs/components/index.md

 # OpenVidu Components

-OpenVidu tries once again to facilitate the development of videoconferencing applications and that is why we have developed a **npm library** (**currently only available for Angular Framework**) that provides the developer with **powerful and complete videoconferencing components** and allows, in a very simple way, to adapt or replace those components to suit your needs.
+OpenVidu tries once again to facilitate the development of videoconferencing applications and that is why we have developed a **npm library** (**currently only available for Angular Framework**) that provides the developer **powerful and complete videoconferencing components** and allows, in a very simple way, to adapt or replace those components to suit your needs.

 Our professional and ready to use [OpenVidu Call](https://openvidu.io/openvidu-call) application is developed using **OpenVidu Components**.